calvinhla/APIDocumentationSandbox/Content_Portal/Documentation/Community/community-search.md

 <a id="opIdCommunitySearch_Search Streams2"></a>

-Searches for streams within a community by query.
+Searches for streams within a community by query

 ### Request
 ```text